Biology Report

 Sign up to view the full document!

-htm).
-Cnidaria Cnidaria is phylum classification of the living organisms that have over 10000 species that are found in the aquatic environment and mainly in the marine environments.
 Cnidarian produces microscopic stinging structures called cnidae or nematocysts.
 They have radially symmetrical and lack sensory organs in the head with two cell body layers called the polyp and medusa with saclike coelenteron that acts as the mouth.
 They move with aid of the Medusa structure in a jet like propulsion.
-Earthworms (Lumbricina Terrestris) Also called angleworms with of more than 1800species.
 Earthworms are commonly occupying terrestrial habitats and others live in the soils with moist and organic content.
 They can grow to an estimate of 20cm in length.
 Their bodies are divided into ring-like segments of 32-37 segments.
+They have the hermaphroditic type of reproduction in a cocoon called the clitellum in the body segments that encloses the eggs that are later deposited into the soil waiting to hatch.
+They have streamlined body shape that allows them to burrow underground the soil.

 Sign up to view the full document!

-They have the hermaphroditic type of reproduction in a cocoon called the clitellum in the body segments that encloses the eggs that are later deposited into the soil waiting to hatch.
-One stomach is used to engulf and the other for digestion.
 The slow movement exposes it to predators like fish, crabs, human birds and even sharks.
 They use the spiky shell for protection.
 They have microscopic eyes at the end of each arm and can see during the night and day.
 The hydraulic system of the fish helps in movement and at the same time in feeding.
-Also, the digestive systems are studied showing the organs of mouth, esophagus, stomach, intestines, and the anus.
+They mostly occupy the deep blue sea habitats.
 The reproductive systems whether male or female considering the ovaries and sperm being the determinant of whether male or female, a respiratory system to measure the volume and lung capacities right from the snare, trachea, and lungs.
+The below diagram shows the pig dissection (http://nhssc. info/eefa/e6c8f8cc1728/photos-fetal-pig-anatomy-diagr-4ebcd5).
+Animal Tissues (adipose, connective, nervous, muscle, epithelial) The animal is capable of the movement from one place to other in search of food, mates or escapes adverse condition like a danger to enhance life and survival where they adapt to that condition.

 Sign up to view the full document!